U.S. Department of Health & Human Services Funding and Resources

 Offers a national overview of data on adolescent treatment courts in the U.S. and a map-based court locator tool that allows users to search for adolescent treatment court programs in each state.
 Includes the location, contact information, and key program details for each treatment court.

-Provides information and resources to raise awareness of the impact trauma, violence, and bullying can have on the behavioral health of children, adolescents, and families.
+Provides information and resources to raise awareness of the impact that violence and various forms of trauma can have on the behavioral health of children, adolescents, and families.
 Seeks to enhance treatment and services for trauma-exposed children and adolescents.
 Includes information and resources on traumatic stress, treatment options, and advice for families, caregivers, child health and welfare professionals, and others about how to help and respond to child traumatic stress.

 Provides healthcare providers with free and confidential consultation services and clinical resources on HIV/AIDS-related topics, such as testing, prevention, treatment, and post-exposure prophylaxis (PEP).
 Includes online and phone-based advice from leading clinicians with expert knowledge on managing HIV/AIDS, perinatal HIV, hepatitis C, pre-exposure prophylaxis (PrEP), substance use, and exposure to bloodborne pathogens.